ghost-goblin/CySA/part1.md

 | Burp     | Using open-source intelligence (OSINT)  |

 - Mapping/Enumeration
     + SSL and TLS:
         + **TLS 1.2** or newer
         + Must use current, secure ciphers
         + Certificates must remain valid and uncompromised
     + Domain Name Server:
        + DNS Zone transfers `dig axfr example.com @ns1.example.com`
     + Internal IP Disclosure
        + Bad packet headers revealing information that should be hidden by NAT
     + VPN
        + Protocols, encryption tunnels can be vulnerable

 ## Validation
 - True positive
+    + A legitimate attack which triggers to produce an alarm
 - False positive
+    + An event signalling to produce an alarm when no attack has taken place
 - True negative
+    + When no alarm is raised when an attack has taken place
 - False negative
+    + An event when no attack has occurred, and no detection is made

 ## Remediation/Mitigation
 - Configuration baseline